haldenk/bookshop-demo/content/posts/5-24-2021-top-10-security-mistakes-magento-users-make.md

 ---
-date: 2024-06-24
+date: 2020-01-20
-title: top 10 security mistakes magento users make
+title: top 10 security mistakes magento 2 merchants make
 categories:
-  - Ecommerce
+  - Cybersecurity
 image_path: /images/blog/top-10-mistakes-magento.jpg
 author: Paul Byrne
 ---

-# TOP 10 SECURITY MISTAKES MAGENTO 2 MERCHANTS MAKE

 Online security is certainly a critical priority for online merchants.
 Security breaches can deliver a death knell to your business by tarnishing your reputation, damaging relationships with customers, causing you to lose your payment processor, increasing insurance costs and inflicting untold harm to your business.